 - Whole breast screening ultrasound evaluates dense breast tissue and those at higher risk for breast cancer in combination with a 3D mammogram.

 Nationally ranked cancer care

 We are the region’s only National Cancer Institute-designated cancer center and 1 of 71 nationwide to earn NCI distinction.
 NCI-designated cancer centers save more lives, as men and women treated at NCI-designated cancer centers have a 25% greater chance of survival than those at other centers.

 If you think you may be at high risk for breast cancer or want to learn more about risk factors for breast cancer, contact our high-risk breast nurse navigator at 913-588-3671.
 Our nurse navigator can help determine what is right for you, assist with gathering your medical records and serve as a resource.

 Dr. Klemp: Good morning and welcome to Bench to Bedside.
 I'm Dr. Jennifer Klemp, the co-leader for Cancer Prevention and Survivorship at the University of Kansas Cancer Center.
-I'm sitting in for Dr. Roy Jensen, whose off on another exciting assignment.
-My guests today are Dr. Anne O'Dea, who's the Medical Director for Breast Cancer Survivorship, and Dr. Lauren Nye, who's the Medical Direct for Breast Cancer Prevention.
-They are both medical oncologists here at the University of Kansas Cancer Center.
+I'm sitting in for Dr. Roy Jensen, who's off on another exciting assignment.
+My guests today are Dr. Anne O'Dea, who's the Medical Director for Breast Cancer Survivorship, and Dr. Lauren Nye, who's the dedical direct for Breast Cancer Prevention.
+They are both medical oncologists here at The University of Kansas Cancer Center.
 Thank you both for taking the time to join us today.